dbusteed/dbusteed.github.io/_posts/2021-10-01-demonstrating-differential-privacy-in-python.md

   - Python
   - numpy
   - statistics
-excerpt: Exploring differential privacy with a simple example
-description: Exploring differential privacy with a simple example
 ---

 Differential privacy is "a system for publicly sharing information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset" (thanks [Wikipedia](https://en.wikipedia.org/wiki/Differential_privacy)).